-USCOC will meet all federal and state requirements for serving English Learners, including initial and annual identification and assessment of primary and secondary language fluency in listening, speaking reading, and writing.
+HHS will meet all federal and state requirements for serving English Learners, including initial and annual identification and assessment of primary and secondary language fluency in listening, speaking reading, and writing.

 Services to English Learners begin with identification.
-When students enroll at USC College Prep, Orange Campus, every effort will be made to obtain their cumulative record in order to identify their English Learner status.
-In the absence of a cumulative record, USCOC will use the Home Language Survey to determine whether English is a student's home language.
-All students for whom USCOC has not obtained a cumulative record or whose English Learner status is unknown and whose home language is other than English (as indicated on their home language survey) will be given the California English Language Development Test (CELDT) within 30 days of initial enrollment for any new student to determine their English language proficiency level.
+When students enroll at USC Hybrid High School, every effort will be made to obtain their cumulative record in order to identify their English Learner status.
+In the absence of a cumulative record, HHS will use the Home Language Survey to determine whether English is a student's home language.
+All students for whom HHS has not obtained a cumulative record or whose English Learner status is unknown and whose home language is other than English (as indicated on their home language survey) will be given the California English Language Development Test (CELDT) or English Language Proficiency Assessments for California (ELPAC) within 30 days of initial enrollment for any new student to determine their English language proficiency level.
 When appropriate, these students will also be assessed in their primary language to determine academic skill levels.
-Students who have been CELDT tested before will be assessed at least annually thereafter between July 1 and October 31 until a student is redesignated as fluent English proficient.
-USCOC will reclassify English Learners once they have met criteria in the following areas: English class grades, performance on interim assessments, CELDT scores, teacher input, and optional parent input.
-USCOC will also monitor the progress of students reclassified as Redesignated as Fluent English Proficient (RFEP) to ensure that they maintain English proficiency, will retest any students who appear not to maintain proficiency, and may reclassify these students as ELs once again if indicated by the school's criteria.
+Students who have been CELDT/ ELPAC tested before will be assessed at least annually thereafter between July 1 and October 31 until a student is redesignated as fluent English proficient.
+HHS will reclassify English Learners once they have met criteria in the following areas: performance on English assessments, CELDT/ELPAC scores, teacher input, and optional parent input.
+HHS will also monitor the progress of students reclassified as Redesignated as Fluent English Proficient (RFEP) to ensure that they maintain English proficiency, will retest any students who appear not to maintain proficiency, and may reclassify these students as ELs once again if indicated by the school's criteria.

-USCOC will use a systematic, ongoing process to monitor ELs' progress toward English proficiency, including Long Term English Learners (LTELs).
+HHS will use a systematic, ongoing process to monitor ELs' progress toward English proficiency, including Long Term English Learners (LTELs).
 In this highly personalized environment, teachers and staff will understand the needs of each student and combine the support of advisors, teachers, counselors, and administrators to meet each student's needs.
-Teachers will use formal and informal assessment data, including annual CELDT/ELCAP scores, interim assessments, pre/post assessments, the speaking and writing portions of performance tasks, CAASPP performance, and daily performance in coursework to monitor student progress and to modify instruction to meet students' needs.
+Teachers will use formal and informal assessment data, including annual CELDT/ELPAC scores, interim assessments, pre/post assessments, the speaking and writing portions of performance tasks, CAASPP performance, and daily performance in coursework to monitor student progress and to modify instruction to meet students' needs.
 Teachers will regularly examine student progress toward ELD standards and tailor instruction to ensure that students make gains according to the English learner levels.
 If students are not meeting mastery toward ELD and College Readiness standards, teachers will employ a cycle of instruction whereby teachers assess student progress, analyze patterns and trends pertaining to student mastery, and develop an action plan tailored to the student's personalized learning needs.
-Reclassified English Learners' progress will be monitored in the same way, excluding annual CELDT/ELCAP assessments.
+Reclassified English Learners' progress will be monitored in the same way, excluding annual CELDT/ELPAC assessments.
+This process has resulted in strong rates of English Learner reclassification over time.